Course overview, policies

 year-long computer science project: planning, specification,

-design, economic analysis, and implementation. - Understand and apply concepts from software engineering
+- Understand and apply concepts from software engineering

 to the project: requirements, specification, requirements